I was already way past the point of putting Sarah on a pedestal. Our last encounter had gone something like this:

 Even my sewer dog couldn’t stop the inevitable now.
 Nobody could.

-Nobody, expect as I quickly learned, nobody but me.
+Nobody, except as I quickly learned, nobody but me.

 I put on the movie and never joined her on her couch.
 The pedestal was too high and I couldn’t climb it.